0xbythesecond/Azure-Firewall/README.md

   [Sign-in to the Azure portal](https://portal.azure.com/)

-  >**Note**: Sign in to the Azure portal using an account with Owner or Contributor role in the Azure subscription.
+  >**Note**: Sign in to the Azure portal using an account with an Owner or Contributor role in the Azure subscription.

 - Search for "Deploy a custom template" in the Azure portal search bar and select the option. <br />
 - On the Custom deployment blade, choose "Build your own template in the editor."<br />
   <img src="https://github.com/0xbythesecond/Azure-Firewall-/blob/main/Deploy%20From%20Custom%20Template.png?raw=true" height="60%" width="60%" alt="deploy custom template"/>
-- Load the template file by clicking "Load file" and selecting the \Allfiles\Labs\08\template.json file.<br />
+- Load the template file by clicking "Load file" and selecting the [\Allfiles\Labs\08\template.json](https://github.com/MicrosoftLearning/AZ500-AzureSecurityTechnologies/blob/master/Allfiles/Labs/08/template.json) file.<br />
 - Save the template and ensure the desired settings, such as subscription, resource group, and location, are configured.<br />
   <img src="https://github.com/0xbythesecond/Azure-Firewall-/blob/main/Customer%20Template%20Settings.png?raw=true" height="60%" width="60%" alt="deploy custom template setting"/>
 - Review the settings and click "Review + create," then click "Create" to deploy the lab environment.<br />